-Three Tennis Skills All Beginners Need To Master
+The Top 3 Tennis Skills All Beginners Need to Master

 In many things in life – sports included – it’s the smallest of tweaks and adjustments that ends up making the largest difference in whatever you’re trying to accomplish.
 Tennis is no different in this respect, and it’s a big reason why the camp directors at our Connecticut Tennis Camps, along with all of our other locations, provide as much individual attention as possible to campers.